thelan/obs-windows-nowplaying/README.md

 # OBS Windows Now Playing

 This script gather the now playing title from the Windows api.
+Therefore, it's compatible with any media player that publish the track information trough this api.

+Reported working with:
+* Deezer (app)
+* Spotify (app/web chromium/web firefox)
+* YouTube (web chromium / web firefox)
+* Also, probably other websites that enable playback control via the multimedia keys

 It updates the current title into a custom data in wize bot streaming tool.